vilbeyli/VQEngine-Legacy/Readme.md

 ![](Screenshots/spheres.PNG)

-This is the open source part of the Renderer module for my [3D-Animation project](https://www.youtube.com/watch?v=Rt-h-bMA8Xc).
+This project used be the Renderer module for my [3D-Animation project](https://www.youtube.com/watch?v=Rt-h-bMA8Xc) at [DigiPen Institute of Technology](https://www.digipen.edu/).

-I plan to keep adding features to this Renderer module to tinker with rendering algorithms and some special effects.
+Now, the project will serve as a DX11 framework for stuyding and practicing various rendering techniques and real-time techniques.

 **Features**:
  - Shader Reflection